-Rebekah Fernandez - voice, piano, guitar, musical theater
+Rebekah - *Lead Teacher: voice, piano, guitar, musical theater

 Rebekah fell in love with music and acting at a young age, and followed that passion as it led her through music lessons and school theater all the way to professional productions and spots on commercials and TV sitcoms.
 The musical leg of her journey began with piano lessons, later adding voice and flute.
 Rebekah also picked up the guitar so that she could sing and accompany herself.
 Her acting experience is extensive – she has worked for professional theaters in Denver, Dallas, Virginia and PA and toured as an MC with the Radio Disney Road Crew.
 Rebekah graduated summa cum laude from Abilene Christian University with a BFA in acting and musical theater.
 While there, she was a presidential scholar, received a theater scholarship and studied abroad in Uruguay.
+She is currently working on MS in Speech-Language Pathology at NYU with a focus in vocal health, vocal pathologies, and child development.
 While not teaching or performing, Rebekah loves to play with her cats, Mischief and Echo, and enjoys nature, biking, reading and painting.
-She teaches voice, musical theater, piano, guitar and works in the front office as the Vision Keeper for the school.
+She is a lead teacher of voice, musical theater, piano and guitar.

 Nick’s interest in music began during his elementary school commute, when he would sing along to old Motown and 50’s songs on the radio.
 This interest led to guitar lessons, and later, the bass.
 His musical studies continued when he attended Bates College, where he earned a BA in Music, with Honors in Composition.
 By the time he completed his degree, he had already compiled almost 200 hours of student teaching in music as well as physical education classes.
 He later taught in smaller, private studios in Northeast Philadelphia and Washington, DC.
 In addition to private lessons, Nick has worked with kids, helping them form bands and prepare to compete in statewide “Battle of the Bands” performances.
 He currently plays in several ensembles in the Philadelphia area, earning the title of “Philly Band of the Year” at the 2012 Tri-State Indie Awards and performing at the Peach Music Festival, run by the iconic Allman Brothers.
 Nick has also toured with the Kalob Griffin Band and performed with a member of a popular funk-jazz group, Soulive.
 Nick loves to travel the US and explore the local flavor wherever he finds himself.
 Always looking to explore his neighborhood and discover new restaurants, he loves finding new foods that he never thought he would like.

 Brendan grew up loving and listening to his Dad’s records.
 What he heard inspired him, so he started guitar lessons, formed a band with some friends, and began writing his own songs.
 Brendan followed this musical path to college, earning his Bachelor’s degree in Music Recording Technology from Lebanon Valley College where he studied both guitar and voice.
 Though he has a passion for jazz, Brendan loves playing in all different styles – rock, R&B, blues, progressive, and folk.
 His band, Johnny Action Figure, has performed at top venues in Philadelphia, Nashville and New York, alongside great bands like Wilco, the Get Up Kids, and Apollo Sunshine.
 Their music has been featured in television shows and commercials on MTV, VH1, and Comedy Central.
-Outside of music, Brendan is a big Philadelphia sports supporter.
-He teaches guitar and voice for MW.
+Brendan currently sings with the Mendelssohn Club of Philadelphia, and they have performed in many notable places including the Mann Center.
+He is a lead teacher of guitar, piano and voice for the school.

-Jason graduated Magna Cum Laude from Temple University with a Bachelor’s Degree in Jazz Guitar Performance.
+Jason graduated Magna Cum Laude with a Bachelor’s Degree in Jazz Guitar Performance and also received his Master’s Degree in Jazz Performance, both from Temple University’s Boyer College of Music.
 He was the recipient of both the Frances G. Lumsden Memorial Scholarship and the Temple Jazz Grant for his academic efforts there.
 Jason has been featured in Jazziz Magazine and one of his compositions was included in the Jazziz University Education in America Compilation to represent Temple University’s music program.
 He is currently performing regularly with several original and cover bands and writes, arranges, and conducts for his nine piece jazz ensemble Tap Room Nine.
 Although very accomplished in the Jazz world, Jason was raised on rock and heavy metal and loves nothing more than to get on stage and shred.
 His original rock band was recently featured on 93.3 WMMR's Local Shots Vol. 6 compilation and is in rotation on DJ Jaxon's radio program.
-Jason has been teaching for the MW School of Music since 2005, teaches guitar and drums and is a master level teacher for the school.
+Jason is an adjunct professor at Cabrini College where he teaches guitar and Jazz History and at Camden County Community College where he teaching an ensemble.
+He has been teaching for the MW School of Music since 2005, teaches guitar and drums and is a master level teacher for the school.

 Doug holds a Bachelor’s Degree in English from University of Delaware with a concentration in Journalism and a minor in Anthropology.
 Doug started studying music at an early age.
 For most of his youth he studied with the great Mark Unruh mastering the styles of blues, bluegrass, rock, country and jazz.
 In recent years, he has been devoted to the study of bluegrass banjo and flat-picking guitar styles.
 Doug is a former member of the Philly indie-pop band Dr. Dog.
 During his tenure with the band he had the privilege touring with indie-rock darlings My Morning Jacket and has played venues across the country.
 He currently performs and records regularly with the rock-and-soul band Doublehorse!, and plays bluegrass, jazz and blues in a variety of group and solo settings in the Philadelphia area.
 Doug has been a teacher with the school since 2006 and teaches guitar.